closetothe/notmoodle/README.md

 During my time as a TA, it did its job.
 Anyone is welcome to use this for their own purposes, hence why I made it open-source.

 ## Update (Summer 2019)
 I now use the site to manage other open-source projects I'm working on.
-For example, [detdb](http://github.com/closetothe/detdb).
 The site essentially works like this:

 * MECH215-specific routes.
 This keeps track of the year and semester, and easily be generalized to any course.
 For example, `/mech215/2019/winter` is handled by these routes (see `routes/mech215.js`). **I can implement a generalized-course version by request.**
 * Generic forum routes.
 Any forum could be created under a `topic`.
 The route to this forum is the topic name.
 For example, `/detdb`.
 These forums have no year or semester, and can easily be added by appending their name to the `topics` list and creating a slightly different nav bar and index.